Bila Tserkva: Cossack era

 After subduing the rebellious Cossacks in the 1626 Battle of Bila Tserkva, the next owner of the estate was Prince Jerzy Dymitr Wiśniowiecki.
 The castle was successfully taken by Bohdan Khmelnytsky in 1648.
 In 1651, it was also the site of the Battle of Bila Tserkva between the warring Zaporozhian Cossack Army (and their Tatar allies) and the Polish–Lithuanian Commonwealth, but Bila Tserkva was also where they made peace, and signed a Treaty.

-It was also where peace was achieved with the signing of the Treaty of Bila Tserkva.
-In 1666, six-thousand Muscovite troops laid siege to Bila Tserkva.
+Under the Cossack Hetmanate Bila Tserkva served as the centre of an eponymous regiment.
+In 1666, six thousand Muscovite troops laid siege to Bila Tserkva.
 The standoff lasted until the following year when Polish reinforcements led by Jan Stachurski with the aid of allied Cossacks and Iwan Brzuchowiecki smashed Petro Doroshenko's stranglehold.